Piper excelsum: Relationship with kava

 Kawakawa is sometimes called "Māori kava" and is often confused with the kava plant (Piper methysticum).
 While the two plants look similar and have similar names, they are different, albeit related, species.

 Kava is a traditional plant and beverage of the South Pacific.
 The roots of the plant are used to produce a drink with medicinal, sedative, anesthetic, euphoriant, and entheogenic properties.
 It is most likely not a coincidence that this plant has a similar name to kawakawa.
 One source stated: "In New Zealand, where the climate is too cold for kava, the Māori gave the name kawa-kawa to another Piperaceae, P. excelsum, in memory of the kava plants they undoubtedly brought with them and unsuccessfully attempted to cultivate.
 The Māori word kawa also means "ceremonial protocol", recalling the stylised consumption of the drug typical of Polynesian societies."

+Common name

+The name kawakawa comes from the Māori language, where it refers to the bitter taste of the leaves, from kawa or bitter.